MkhytarMkhoian/Shoppist/README.md

 # Shoppist

 Shoppist is a showcase of simple and functional shopping list.
-It demonstrates how to implement Clean Architecture and MVP for presentation layer.
+It demonstrates how to implement Clean Architecture with MVP for presentation layer and how to presenters survive when configuration changes.

 ### Download the app